US, China raise tariffs in new round of trade dispute

 BEIJING (AP) — The United States and China imposed more tariff hikes on billions of dollars of each other’s automobiles, factory machinery and other goods Thursday in an escalation of a battle over Beijing’s technology policy that companies worry will chill global economic growth.

-The 25 percent increases took effect as envoys from both sides held their first high-level talks in two months in Washington.
-No details were released about the two-day meeting that started Wednesday.
+The increases came as envoys met in Washington for their first high-level talks in two months.
+They gave no sign of progress toward a settlement over U.S. complaints that Beijing steals technology and its industry development plans violate Chinese free-trade commitments.

-The penalties, previously announced, apply to $16 billion of goods from both sides including automobiles and metal scrap from the United States and Chinese-made factory machinery and electronic components.
-They follow last month’s first round of tariff increases of the same size by both sides on $34 billion of each other’s imports.
+The 25 percent duties, previously announced, apply to $16 billion of goods from each side including automobiles and metal scrap from the United States and Chinese-made factory machinery and electronic components.

-The Chinese government criticized the U.S. increase as a violation of World Trade Organization rules and said it would file a legal challenge.
+In the first round of tariff hikes, U.S. President Donald Trump imposed 25 percent duties on $34 billion of Chinese imports on July 6.
+Beijing responded with similar penalties on the same amount of American goods.

 Most Read Business Stories